Skip to content

 aegis --clean # start fresh (no resume)

-What's persisted, under .aegis/state/ next to your .aegis.py:
+What's persisted, under .aegis/state/ next to your .aegis.yaml:

 • workspace.json — the tabs that were open: handle, profile, display order, which tab was active.